 Handlers and Services

-Handlers are storable objects that also implement a get_type
+Handlers are that also implement a get_type

 Services are meant to be central hubs (i.e., singleton instances) for performing certain actions.
 It's not mandatory, but we designed all of our services to delegate the responsibility of performing the actions to a handler.
-For example, a service inheriting the AbstractHandlerService
+For example, a service inheriting the class always performs the actions with the same handler whereas a service inheriting the class needs to be instructed which registered handler to use.

--- using objects will call theoutput
+-- using objects will call the output

 method of their registered handlers.

-For example, a multi-handler-aware-service implementing the OutputtableInterface
+For example, a implementing the and using the OutputHandlersTrait

 mentioned above will automagically call the output